If I had to pick the question I get asked more often than any other, I would say it is this one – “How many calories does this workout burn?”

 EPOC (Excess Post-Exercise Oxygen Consumption), aka “The Afterburn”

 Your body does not just work hard during a workout and then – boom! – go back to its resting state.
-It takes some time (and extra oxygen, hence the name!) to repair the work you have done and return to normal.
+It takes some time (and extra oxygen, hence the name!) to repair the work you have done and return

 During that returning to normal time, you are still burning calories at an elevated rate.
 Strength training workouts like this one, with little rest between exercises, can bring a big afterburn, in the form of an additional 10% of calories burned.